 Meet the Institute Director

 Al Cross became director of the Institute for Rural Journalism and Community Issues in 2004 after more than 26 years as a reporter at The Courier-Journal, the last 15½ as the Louisville newspaper's chief political writer.
 His coverage ranged from presidential to local elections and included all facets of state government.
 After serving as interim director, in 2005 he became permanent director and an assistant professor in the School of Journalism and Telecommunications at the University of Kentucky, where the Institute is based.He was promoted to associate professor with tenure in 2011.
 His faculty appointment is in the Extension Title Series, reflecting something he said earlier, that his short job description is "extension agent for rural journalists."
+For a pDF of his curriculum vitae, click here.

 His awards include a share of the Pulitzer Prize won by The Courier-Journal staff in 1989 for coverage of the nation's deadliest bus crash.
 He was co-recipient of an award for environmental reporting in the Southern Journalism Awards for a 1987 series on strip mining.
 He has received several awards for reporting and column writing from the Louisville Chapter of the Society of Professional Journalists.
 In 2009 the East Kentucky Leadership Foundation gave the Institute its annual Media Award, with "special recognition" for Cross, the Institute's only full-time staff member.
 In 2010 he entered the Kentucky Journalism Hall of Fame.